Animal With Osteoarthritis? How To Use Natural Therapies

-What is osteoarthritis and how can it affect my animal?
+What is osteoarthritis and how can my animal be affected?

 Also referred to as "degenerative joint disease", it can affect many species of animals.
 Whether it's your cat, dog, horse or other animal.

 Osteoarthritis can occur as a result of wear and tear of the joints through part of the ageing process.
-But, it also affects animals who've suffered a trauma - e.g. an accident or blow.
-Or if an animal's conformation is poor, leading to increased forces on a joint.
-An example is horses working on hard ground, may in the long term develop osteoarthritis.
+But, it also affects animals who've suffered a trauma.
+For example an accident or blow.
+Or if an animal's conformation is poor, it can lead to increased forces on a joint.
+An example is horses working on hard ground, who may in the long term develop osteoarthritis.
 This is particularly if the horse has a conformational issue.
 Dogs who have hip dysplasia are also more prone to developing osteoarthritis too.
-So arthritis despite associated with old age, can actually affect animals of any age.
+So arthritis despite being associated with old age, can actually affect animals of any age.

 In an arthritic joint the normally super-smooth cartilage lining the bones of the joint becomes damaged.
 This in turn leads to inflammation.
 Also the joint movement becomes limited due to thickening of the fibrous capsule surrounding the joint.
 This leads to the formation of rough new bone (osteophytes) around the edge of this capsule.
 Nerves in the capsule and bone become inflamed and sensitive leading to pain for the animal.

 As animals cannot obviously tell us that their joints maybe aching, you may notice various signs that your animal is in discomfort, such as:

 - Horses refusing at jumps that they previously were capable of and happy jumping;

 - Dogs not finding it as easy as they used to get in/out of cars;

 - Behaviourial change in your animal - e.g. more "snappy" or unhappy;

-- Horse, dog or other animal may appear to have reduced mobility - e.g. taking time to get up and down, or generally poor gait.
+- Horse, dog or other animal may appear to have reduced mobility - e.g. taking time to get up and down, or generally with a poor gait.